 You can follow Penny on Twitter: @PennyPereira1

-Stacey joined the Health Foundation in 2015 as Q’s Programme Manager.
+Stacey is Head of Delivery for Q, she joined the Health Foundation in 2015 as Q’s Programme Manager.
 She holds a broad portfolio which includes developing and delivering best practice organisational systems and processes to enable the team to deliver the ambitions set out for Q. Her previous roles have primarily focused on national leadership development interventions, most recently as senior programme lead for The NHS Leadership Academy working on their suite of development programmes.

 She has a MSc in Healthcare Leadership

 You can follow Stacey on Twitter: @stacey_lally

 Ashlee is the Senior Communications and Stakeholder Manager for Q. She moved to London from Western Australia in 2014 after three years working in a government relations and ministerial role, focusing on state development and major infrastructure projects.

 Previously Ashlee worked as a public relations and marketing communications consultant for both the private sector (resources/mining) and various health care charity organisations.
 She has also worked with international mining companies as a community relations manager in negotiation roles, particularly working with traditional land owners and their communities.

 Ashlee has a Bachelor of Commerce and is currently undertaking her Masters of Economics.
 She is a member of the Chartered Institute of Marketing (Australia).